AdobeDocs/id-service.en/help/release-notes/notes-2019.md

 **Fixes**

 * IAB + OptIn fails to get MID for revisiting customers.
-* Fixed bug on opt-in doesOptInApply configuration in DTM.
+* Fixed bug on opt-in doesOptInApply configuration.
 * ECID opt-out disables ID syncs.

 ## Version 4.0 {#section-51a4be943bbe41558f196ef2654513e2}

 **Opt-in service**.
-Opt-in is an extension of the Experience Cloud ID (ECID) that allows you to control whether (and then which) Experience Cloud libraries can create cookies on web pages for visitors.
-Using [Experience Platform Launch](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html), you can simplify gathering visitor opt-in consents for Experience Cloud solution by enabling Analytics, Target, Audience Manager, and other or all select Experience Cloud solutions to opt-in to your consent management system.
+Opt-in is an extension of the ECID that allows you to control whether (and then which) CX Enterprise libraries can create cookies on web pages for visitors.
+Using [tags](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html), you can simplify gathering visitor opt-in consents for CX Enterprise solution by enabling Analytics, Target, Audience Manager, and other or all select CX Enterprise solutions to opt-in to your consent management system.

 ## Version 3.4 {#section-046ce29b43af47cc849d4091098f5927}